 Quantum random sampling is the leading proposal for demonstrating a computational advantage of quantum computers over classical computers.
 Recently, first large-scale implementations of quantum random sampling have arguably surpassed the boundary of what can be simulated on existing classical hardware.
 In this article, we comprehensively review the theoretical underpinning of quantum random sampling in terms of computational complexity and verifiability, as well as the practical aspects of its experimental implementation using superconducting and photonic devices and its classical simulation.
 We discuss in detail open questions in the field and provide perspectives for the road ahead, including potential applications of quantum random sampling.

-This work is an invited review for the Reviews of Modern Physics.
+This work is in press with the Reviews of Modern Physics.